-In terms of body and texture, Carménère has several similarities to Merlot.
+Author Note: In terms of body and texture, Carménère has several similarities to Merlot.
 On the higher end, in favor of sweet berries, refined light tannin, and a bittersweet note, like cocoa powder, the herbaceous, bitter notes depart the scene.

 Food Pairings with Carménère

 For several reasons, Carménère makes an outstanding daily meal combining wine.
 Next to foods with acidic sauces, the naturally high acidity makes for exceptional pairing.
 Moving forward, we want to suggest a perfect match- Cuban-style roast pork Lechon Asado.